-Cleaning compounds
+Cleaning Compounds

-Only 'quick-break' detergents should be used.
+Only 'quick-break' and readily biodegradable detergents should be used.
 'Quick-break' detergents allow oil/water emulsion to 'break' or separate so that the oil separator removes the oil.

 Since the advent of 'quick-break detergents many chemical companies have labelled their products as 'quick-break' when in fact they are not.
 The criterion is that the emulsion should break completely and wastewater should separate into an oily and aqueous layer within 20 to 30 minutes.